netsensei/devbox/README.md

 A barebones box serves as a jumping board leaving the choice entirely with the developer whether or not to add specific boilerplate, glue code or tweaks.

+... or simply configure everything by hand inside the VM.

 ## License